Skip to content

 The latest estimate is that there is around 80 million kilogrammes of ocean waste in the Great Pacific Garbage Patch alone.

-Seven Reasons Why The Great Pacific Garbage Patch Is Bad
+Seven Ecological Impacts of the Great Pacific Garbage Patch

 1. Seaspiracy claimed that as much as 46% of the Great Pacific Garbage Patch is actually made up of fishing nets.
 Wildlife can get stuck and drown in discarded nets.